Blog

 Eventually the company expanded to cover the whole block from Avenue E to Gates Avenue.
 I will write more about Geneva Cutlery, and other businesses that occupied the building, next time.

-One response to “The Geneva Shears Company”
+2 responses to “The Geneva Shears Company”

 1. Charlie Bauder says: